soyuka/IPCEE/README.md

 ## Caveat

-Nodejs IPC will transport strings.
+Using the first argument of [child_process.send()](https://nodejs.org/api/child_process.html#child_process_child_send_message_sendhandle), Nodejs IPC will transport strings.
 Javascript objects are encoded with json internally.
 That said, You won't be able to pass instances.

 Example:
 ```javascript